UIHamilton995/TODO-LIST/README.md

 This is an interactive task manager.
 Your Personal Assistant for Time Management.

 # Description:
 This repository contains a simple and intuitive ToDo list application built using React.js and TypeScript.
-The app allows users to create, edit, and delete tasks, mark tasks as completed, and organize tasks by categories or priority levels.
-It also includes features such as drag-and-drop functionality for task reordering and a responsive user interface for seamless use on various devices.
+The app allows users to create, edit, and delete tasks, mark tasks as completed, and a responsive user interface for seamless use on various devices.

 # Key Features:

 Create, edit, and delete tasks
 Mark tasks as completed
-Organize tasks by categories or priority levels Drag-and-drop functionality for task reordering Responsive user interface for mobile and desktop devices Technologies Used:
+Responsive user interface for mobile and desktop devices

+# Technologies Used:

 React.js
 TypeScript